alissa-huskey/python-class/docs/lessons/tutorial.md

 - keep track of a health points variable
 - create a boolean variable for asleep
 - create a `play()` function
-- create a list of phrases your python can say at random
+- create a list of phrases your Python can say at random
 - get input from the user with `raw_input()`

 ## Conclusion & Resources

 Congrats for reaching the end of this guide!
-For your convenience we've placed a final version of our Pypet [on GitHub][pypet.py], if you would like to take a look at the code.
+For your convenience we've placed a final version of our PyPet [on GitHub][pypet.py], if you would like to take a look at the code.
 If you are stuck tweet [@Thinkful][] and we'd love to help.
 Feel free to customize any or all of your project and try new things.